The Difference between Triggers and Filters

-Filters decide who gets your messages.
+Filters decide WHO gets your messages.
 Think about filters as reflecting the state of a user.
-These get evaluated right before sending any message.
+These can be evaluated right before sending any message.
 So filters also work as a confirmation step to make sure the right people stay in your campaign workflow, because things are always changing.

 That means, by default, people who stop matching either your trigger or filter segments can exit the campaign (after a grace period), unless you’ve set your campaign exit condition to ensure that “People will move through the entire campaign.”

 Once a Person has entered the workflow, the Exit Conditions take over.
 If the campaign cares about continued filtering match (i.e., when your Exit Conditions require it), filters will ALSO get evaluated every time the journey continues from a pause.
 This includes: